doublerebel/coffee-coverage/README.md

 * [Ignoring code with Pragmas](./docs/pragmas.md)

 Have coffee-coverage working in a setup not described above?
-[Raise an issue](https://github.com/benbria/coffee-coverage/issues/new) and let us know how you're using coffee-coverage, so we can document it here.
+[Raise an issue](https://github.com/doublerebel/iced-coffee-coverage/issues/new) and let us know how you're using iced-coffee-coverage, so we can document it here.

 What it Does
 ------------